robocomp/robocomp-robolab/components/activityRecognition/README.md

 python src/activityRecognition.py --Ice.Config=etc/config
 ```

+## Training activity recognition model

+Inside of the component directory you will find the training code for producing a convolutional neural network (```dl_training```) that is used by this component to produce predictions.
+Follow the README inside of the ```dl_training``` folder if you want to train your own model.
+Once you have your model, replace the default model ```src/data/best.pth.tar``` with your own ```*.pth.tar``` file.

 ## Additional Information

 The component also contains specificworkerSVM.py which can be used instead of the default specificworker.py.
 It uses SVM instead of CNN.
 In this case Scikit-Learn library is required.
-However the SVM classifier does not generalize well.
+However the SVM classifier does not generalize.
+There's also a ```SVM_hand_crafted``` folder inside of the component, which provides the code for feature extraction and fitting SVM model.